These triple berry scones are perfectly flaky and just sweet enough for a morning treat. A treat that sings of warm, sunny days!

 Make sure to follow Aimée through her blog and on social media:

-All photos above this point: ©Aimée Wimbush-Bourque.
+All photos in this article: ©Aimée Wimbush-Bourque.